People & Own Operations

 Minimizing our own corporate footprint

-Deutsche Bank was one of the first banks which committed to become carbon neutral.
-In 2012, we achieved carbon neutrality in our own operations and have maintained it since.
-We offset unavoidable carbon emissions and business travel by purchasing and retiring high-quality emission reduction certificates.
-The carbon credits substantiate investments in a diversified product portfolio supporting climate change mitigation and economic development in Africa, Latin America and Asia.
-All offsetting projects comply with well-recognized global standards, including the Gold Standard and the Verified Carbon Standard.
+We offset the residual emissions by purchasing and retiring high-quality Verified Emission Reduction (VER) certificates.
+The certificates purchased fund investments in a diversified portfolio of projects that promote climate protection and economic development in Africa, Latin America, and Asia.
+All projects comply with recognized global standards, including the Gold Standard and the Verified Carbon Standard or VERRA.

 In our Non-Financial Report, we disclose our eco-efficiency measures annually.